-Dublin city bus services carry more than half of the total passenger journeys in Ireland (53.5% in 2022 and 52.2% in 2023).
-Following a number of years of decreases between 2010 and 2013 as a result of the economic downturn, passenger journeys on Dublin city bus services increased by an average of 4.5% each year to 2019, reaching 152.7 million.
+Dublin city bus services carry more than half of the total passenger journeys in Ireland (56.1% in 2021 and 53.5% in 2022).
+Following a number of years of decreases between 2010 and 2013 as a result of the economic downturn, passenger journeys on Dublin city bus services increased by an average of 4.5% each year to 2019, reaching a peak of 152.7 million.
 In recent years this has been the result of additional services and passenger growth associated with the transfer of services to Go Ahead Ireland, along with the provision of additional services by Dublin Bus.
 Patronage on Dublin city bus services fell by 49.2% in 2020 and grew modestly by 2.1% in 2021, as a result of continued pandemic related restrictions.
-The delivery of six phases of the BusConnects programme between 2021 and 2023 has coincided with a significant return to bus services in Dublin city in 2023 following the recovery from the pandemic, delivering a year-on-year increase of 21.5% and reaching a new peak of 162.2 million.
+The delivery of four phases of the BusConnects programme between 2021 and 2022 has coincided with a significant return to bus services in Dublin city in 2022 following the pandemic, delivering a year on year increase of 69.3%.

-PSO bus passenger numbers outside Dublin, predominantly operated by Bus Éireann, saw relatively moderate levels of growth in the years between 2011 and 2017, before patronage grew in excess of 13% in 2018 and 2019 (reaching 39.9) million journeys in 2019) following investment by the Authority in additional services and improved frequencies.
-Like all other PSO services, patronage sharply declined by nearly half to 20.0 million in 2020.
-Moderate gains of 7% were made in 2021, with regional cities contributing to this growth.
-The trend continued in 2022, with patronage rising impressively by 66.9%.
-The recovery continued in 2023, when a new peak of 43.1 million passengers was reached-an increase of 20.9% over the previous year and an 8.1% rise above 2019 levels.
+PSO bus passenger numbers outside Dublin, predominantly operated by Bus Éireann, saw relatively moderate levels of growth in the years between 2011 and 2017, before patronage grew in excess of 13% in 2018 and 2019 (reaching 39.9 million journeys in 2019) following investment by the Authority in additional services and improved frequencies.
+Similar to all other PSO services, patronage fell by almost half to 20.0 million in 2020 before moderate gains of 7% were experienced in 2021, boosted by growth in regional cities.
+2022 continued in the same vein with impressive increases in patronage of 66.9% over the year.

 Rural bus services provided and managed by Local Link have seen annual passenger journeys rise gradually over the years, albeit on a much smaller scale to that of the larger operators.
 Increases before 2018 were partially due to new reporting methods that saw the inclusion of passengers on additional contracted services being included.
 In 2018, Local Link saw strong growth of 19.6% in passenger journeys, their best year since 2011.
 This was mainly as a result of the introduction of over 50 new services since 2016.
 Strong growth continued in 2019 before the pandemic resulted in a decline in patronage of 45.1% in 2020.
-In 2021, there was an encouraging return to growth with a 9.2% increase over the previous year, despite ongoing public health restrictions.
-This positive trend accelerated in 2022 with the first rollout of Connecting Ireland services, leading to a substantial year-on-year growth of 85.7%.
-The momentum continued into 2023 with the rollout of Phase 2 of the Connecting Ireland programme, resulting in a further 53.7% increase from 2022, underscoring the strong expansion of rural bus services.
+2021, however, seen an encouraging return to growth with 9.2% on the previous year, despite ongoing public health restrictions.
+2022 seen even an even greater return following the first roll out of Connecting Ireland services, resulting in year on year growth of some 85.7%.

-Rail services operated by larnród Éireann saw an average annual growth in patronage of 5.3% from 2014 to 2019, reaching a record 50.1 million passenger journeys in 2019.
-This growth was bolstered by the introduction of a 10-minute DART service and enhancements to Intercity and commuter services, which increased capacity.
-However, in 2020, rail services, especially Dublin Commuter and DART services, experienced the most significant decline among all transport modes, with a 64% drop in patronage due to the pandemic.
-This decline continued into 2021 with a further decrease of 2.5% as many former commuters continued to work from home.
-A strong recovery began in early 2022 with a remarkable 105.9% increase in patronage compared to the previous year.
-Building on this recovery, 2023 saw an additional 28.5% increase from 2022, with rail services reaching 92% of the peak 2019 levels, highlighting a substantial resurgence in rail travel.
+Rail services operated by larnród Éireann had an average growth in patronage of 5.3% between 2014 and 2019, reaching 50.1 million passenger journeys in 2019, which represented a new record level.
+This was supported by the introduction of a 10-minute Dart service in the latter part of 2018 as well as service enhancements on Intercity and commuter services, providing additional capacity.
+Rail services, particularly Dublin Commuter and Dart services, suffered the most significant downturn in 2020 of all modes, with a 64% decrease in patronage as a result of the pandemic.
+2021 saw a further decline in patronage of -2.5% as significant numbers of commuters continued to work from home.
+Subsequently, as the economy emerged from the pandemic in early 2022 the most pronounced upturn in patronage across all the modes was seen on rail services, which experienced a 105.9% increase compared to the previous year.